Bernt Michael Holmboe: Legacy

 A Bernt Michael Holmboe Memorial Prize for teachers of mathematics was established in 2005, and is awarded annually.
 The prize money, NOK 50,000, are provided by the Abel Foundation, which awards the Abel Prize.
 The prize is administered by the board of the Norwegian Mathematical Society.
 The current board chairman is Tom Lindstrøm, professor at the University of Oslo.

 A street at Majorstuen in Oslo, Holmboes gate, has been named after Bernt Michael Holmboe.
 Before 1879 it was named Hansteens gate, after Christopher Hansteen.

-Marriage and children
+Personal life

 Holmboe married twice.
-His first wife, Nikoline Antonie Finkenhagen, born 1804 in Toten, died in 1839 after five years of marriage.
-They had three daughters, two of whom (Fredrikke and Nikoline, Jr.) reached adulthood, and one stillborn son.
-He married his second wife, Ingeborg Thorp in 1842.
-She was born in 1812 in Voss.
-This marriage produced two sons, Christopher and Jens, and two daughters, Cathrine and Olava.
-Only Jens and Cathrine reached adulthood.

-Bernt Michael Holmboe died in 1850, and his second wife outlived him by thirty-three years.
+He died in 1850.